alaa-alsalehi/murshad/N8N_INTEGRATION.md

 ## API Endpoints (n8n → Frappe)

-All API endpoints require authentication via API Key (and optionally API Secret).
+All API endpoints require authentication via Basic Authentication.

 ### Authentication

-Include these headers in your requests:
+Include the Authorization header in your requests:
-- `X-API-Key`: Your API Key from n8n Settings
-- `X-API-Secret`: Your API Secret (optional but recommended)
+- `Authorization`: `Basic <base64_encoded_username:password>`

+Where `username` and `password` are the credentials configured in n8n Settings.

+**Note**: The credentials must be Base64 encoded.
+Format: `base64(username:password)`

 ### Base URL